 Whether you’re a resort rider or like to earn your turns, a high-quality jacket is an essential part of every snowboarder’s kit.
 Over the years, we’ve seen performance gradually catch up with style, and today’s offerings deliver a really impressive dose of weather protection alongside cozy comfort and fun freeride vibes.
 Core snowboard brands like Burton, Volcom, and Jones comprise the majority of the market, but you won’t want to overlook premium designs from Arc’teryx, Patagonia, and Outdoor Research (among others).
-Below we break down the 17 best women’s snowboard jackets of 2024-2025, from high-end Gore-Tex shells to insulated resort pieces and functional 3-in-1 combos.
-For more background information, see our comparison table and buying advice below the picks.
+Below we break down the 16 best women’s snowboard jackets of 2025, from high-end Gore-Tex shells to insulated resort pieces and functional 3-in-1 combos.
+For more background information, see our comparison table, buying advice, and testing practices below the picks.
 And for a wider look at the market, check out our round-up of the best snowboard jackets, which covers both men's and women's styles.

 Insulation: PrimaLoft Silver (60g)